This program targets:

 Terms and Conditions

 - Registering before applying is mandatory.
-The registration serves to establish eligibility, which cannot be established through e-mail communication.
+The registration serves to establish eligibility, which cannot be established through phone or e-mail communications.

 - The Fulbright Foundation's Board of Directors will nominate candidates and review or re-evaluate grant eligibility should the institutional invitation/affiliation change.
 Candidates will be informed of their nomination status by email and will be designated as 'primary', 'alternate', or 'non-selected'.
 Alternate candidates remain on standby until the overall budget is reviewed and finalized.